cliffc2/igra-orchestra/doc/backups/local-backup-restore.md

 6. Optionally uploads the archive to S3 if `S3_BACKUP_AUTO_UPLOAD=true`.
 7. Logs all operations and timings; the "Container Frozen Time" reflects only pause/copy/unpause.

+#### Storage usage and cleanup

+- Staging directory: created under `~/.backups/<container>-backups/staging/...`.
+It is removed automatically:
+  - after successful verification when auto-upload is disabled;
+  - after successful S3 upload when `S3_BACKUP_AUTO_UPLOAD=true`;
+  - on failure or script exit to prevent disk exhaustion.

+- Temp archive: a `.tar.gz.tmp` is created during compression and renamed to the final `.tar.gz` after verification.
+It is removed automatically on failure or script exit.

+- Temporary disk usage: during a run you may briefly have both the staging copy and the temporary archive; ensure sufficient free space or reduce `LOCAL_BACKUP_RETENTION_COUNT` to limit concurrent local archives.

 **Usage:**

 ```bash